Get world class leadership coaching

 • Time-bound

-Additionally, when you wrap up meetings—whether it’s your weekly team conversation or a one-on-one with an employee—talk through action items, who’s responsible for them, and when they need to be completed.
-That will ensure that everybody walks away from that sitdown on the same page.
+Additionally, when you wrap up meetings, whether it’s your weekly team conversation or a one-on-one with an employee, talk through action items, who’s responsible for them, and when they need to be completed.
+That ensures that everybody walks away from that sitdown on the same page.

 3. Provide adequate praise and recognition.

-40% of employees say they’d put more energy into their work if they were recognized more often, yet 63% of employees feel like they don’t get enough praise on the job.
+40% of employees say they’d put more energy into their work if they were recognized more often11 and 63% of employees feel like they don’t get enough praise on the job.12

+The best leaders are people-oriented, meaning they're highly interested in other people's inner worlds, thoughts and feelings.
 Constructive feedback is important (and we’ll talk about that next), but you can’t get so focused on helping employees improve that you neglect to applaud them for the things they’re already doing well.
+This helps them feel valued.

 Make praise and recognition a core part of your team culture by: